Iran says it temporarily closed the Strait of Hormuz as it held more indirect talks with the US

 Iran often carries out military drills in the strait that can impede maritime traffic, but the announced closure went a step further.
 Danny Citrinowicz, an Iran expert at Israel’s Institute for National Security Studies, said Iran last closed the strait during the war with Iraq in the 1980s, when it mined the waterway.

+Oil prices fell after the talks concluded.
+US oil was down 1.3% at $62.06 per barrel while international benchmark Brent crude was off fully 2.3% at $67.03 per barrel.
+Oil prices had risen several dollars per barrel after Trump began bolstering the U.S. military presence in the Middle East, but remain subdued on expectation that an eventual deal would send prices lower.

-Khamenei meanwhile stepped up his warnings to the U.S. over its buildup of military forces in the region.
+Khamenei meanwhile stepped up his warnings to the U.S. over its military buildup.

 US increases military presence